tinyclub/linux-lab/README.md

 ## 4.8 File Sharing

-To transfer files between Qemu Board and Host, three methods are supported by
+To transfer files between QEMU Board and Host, three methods are supported by
 default:

 ### 4.8.1 Install files to rootfs